-Laryngeal cancer is when cancer starts in the voice box (larynx).
+Laryngeal cancer is cancer that starts in the voice box (larynx).
 It is a rare type of head and neck cancer.

 The larynx, which includes your vocal cords, is another name for the voice box.
 It’s a tube about 2 inches (5cm) long in adults.
-It sits above the windpipe (trachea) in the neck and in front of the food pipe.
-The food pipe in the upper part of the neck is called the pharynx.
+It sits above the windpipe (trachea) in the neck and in front of the food pipe (oesophagus).

 - allows the air you breathe to pass in and out of the lungs